 There are other creams and oils on the market that are supposed to help the stretch marks fade.
 Oils like this are probably more likely to be accurate.

 Mastitis occurs when you get an infection.
-It can either come from your babies mouth or from a cracked nipple.
+It can either come from your baby’s mouth or from a cracked nipple.

 It can be incredibly painful and will present itself as the flu.

-You will usually feel a tenderness and perhaps a lump in your breast when you have mastitis.
+You will usually feel some tenderness and perhaps a lump in your breast when you have mastitis.